Continuing Education Units (CEUs)

 As part of ongoing quality assurance, you may be randomly selected for a CEU audit.
 You can monitor your audit status in your online profile.
 Keep proof of CEU content and completion handy for three months after you recertify.
 You may want to consider scanning your CEU materials and saving them to a PDF file, to make it easy to send them to the auditor as proof of your CEUs.

-For more information, including additional examples and audit requirements, please refer to our Policies & Procedures Manual and look under Recertification/Preregistration Requirements.
+For more information, including additional examples and audit requirements, please refer to our Policies & Procedures Manual.